Javeria-05/Rule-Based-AI-Chatbot/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is created for educational and learning purposes as part of an Artificial Intelligence Internship Program.